What Supplements Vegans Do Need?

 By Scott Burgett | 5.30.18

-However, even with the promising benefits of eating vegan, there are still some vitamins and minerals that need to be monitored with more care.
-Some of these are non-negotiable and others are needed only in special cases.
+However, even with the promising benefits of eating vegan, there are still vitamins and minerals that need to be monitored with more care.

-While it’s always best to get your nutrition through whole plant foods, modern day life makes it difficult at times.
+It’s always best to get your nutrition through whole plant foods, but not always practical.
 To address that problem, this post will answer the important question: what supplements do vegans need?

 This section of the supplement guide is for all vegans, regardless of nutrient intake.